About me

 I was born in Havana, Cuba, and raised simultaneously in two towns: Cojimar, with its vast ocean, and Casablanca, with its abundance of trains, both part of Havana.
 I lived in Montreal in my early twenties for two years, relishing a vibrant and diverse culture.
 It was there where I had the first of my two sons.
 Today I am in Brampton, Ontario.

-I serve Brampton, Mississauga, Bolton, and Oakville yoga communities through local classes, workshops, masterclasses, and special public events.
+I serve Brampton, Mississauga, Milton, and Oakville yoga communities through local classes, workshops, masterclasses, and special public events.
 In addition, I have led retreats in Weybridge and Bancroft, and I have been a senior mentor for yoga teacher trainees.

 My formal education includes a Bachelor of Science in Psychology through a five-year program at the University of Havana which facilitated an evaluation of the same degree by the University of Toronto.
 This assessment contributed to my entry into Canadian society as a crisis counselor and, at present, into youth justice, employing intervention approaches to model prosocial behaviors.
-Through this social service journey, I have sought and received training in crisis response, nonviolent crisis intervention, mental health first aid, ASIST (Applied Suicide Intervention Skills Training), Peer Support Training, and Critical Incident Stress Management (CISM).
+Throughout my social service journey, I have actively pursued and completed specialized training in crisis response, nonviolent crisis intervention, ASIST (Applied Suicide Intervention Skills Training), Peer Support Training, and Critical Incident Stress Management (CISM).
+In addition, I have advanced my expertise by becoming a certified facilitator of Mental Health First Aid through the Mental Health Commission of Canada.

 Volunteerism is a practical way in which I’ve combined my passion for helping others with the need to feel an authentic and rewarding sense of connection.
 For example, throughout much of the ‘2013s, I volunteered to lead a mindfulness program for Brampton Caledon Community Living, which supports people with intellectual disabilities.
 Currently, I volunteer to provide yoga sessions for youth within my role in Youth Justice.
 These sessions have had a mutual positive impact: they have elevated my understanding of the process of yoga and substantially improved the overall well-being of the youth I work with.